RumeelHussainbnb/CoreDAODocs/docs/Learn/products/btc-staking/design.md

 ## Background

-Core DAO’s methodology for integrating bitcoin staking centers on [CLTV timelock](https://en.bitcoin.it/wiki/Timelock#CheckLockTimeVerify).
+Core Chain’s methodology for integrating bitcoin staking centers on [CLTV timelock](https://en.bitcoin.it/wiki/Timelock#CheckLockTimeVerify).
 The `OP_CHECKLOCKTIMEVERIFY` (CLTV) timelock is a specific opcode used in Bitcoin's scripting language that allows for creating conditions based on time or block height before bitcoins can be spent from a transaction output.
 This provides a way to create outputs that are time-locked, meaning they cannot be spent until a certain condition related to time or block height is met.

 ![btc-staking-tx-design](../../../../static/img/btc-staking/tx-design/staking-tx-design%20(5).png)